GabrielFlores8227/GabrielFlores8227/README.md

 ## 🚀 Sobre 🚀

 My name is Gabriel Flores, I'm 20 years old and a native of Sorocaba.
-I'm particularly drawn to developing and creating projects, especially in the field of information technology.
-I have significant back-end skills, but I'm always looking for new challenges to challenge my knowledge.
+I'm particularly drawn to developing and creating projects.
+I have significant back-end skills, but I'm always looking for new challenges.

 ## 🌎 WebSite 🌎